Grade Requirements

 Incompletes

-When an instructor grants an incomplete, he or she determines the amount of time the student has to finish the work within the maximum allotted 1 term of additional time.
+When an instructor grants an incomplete, they determine the amount of time the student has to finish the work within the maximum allotted one term of additional time.

 Students are not allowed to carry more than one incomplete (Y) grade at a time.
 Students who have two or more incomplete grades on their record will be placed on academic probation and prevented from registering for additional classes until the incomplete work for at least one course is turned in with a grade entered in CAESAR.
 Students planning to graduate must complete required courses and receive grades before graduating.